anthonybguillermo/picturesque/README.md

   }
 ]
 ```
 - Create an s3 bucker policy , allow all principles by using a * and service is get object.
-Copy and paste the arn to add statement and generate a policy.
+Copy and paste the ARN to add statement and generate a policy.
 - Copy the policy and paste in the bucket policy editor.
 Add a /* after the bucket name to allow access to all resources in the bucket.
 - Go to access control list under principals and enable public access.
 - Create a user through IAM by first creating a group and creating a policy for the group, then create a user to add to the group to use the policy.